Hardware at Cloudflare (Ep3)

 So I can only, I can't, I can't assume that every color sort of advice to a certain standard of power.

-When you have 200 colors, some of these goals are like way out in the corners of the world where standard is probably not going to be like your, some of the bigger ones that we have, you know, in Europe or, or, you know, developed countries like somewhere in Asia, if you're an American, so do we have policies when we select colors, or, you know, how are we going to power them?
+When you have 200 colors, some of these goals are like way out in the corners of the world where standard is probably not going to be like your, some of the bigger ones that we have, you know, in Europe or, or develop countries like somewhere in Asia, if you're an American, so do we have policies when we select colors, or how are we going to power them?

-But be off the, you know, you'll have two feeds of their same UPS or the same board they're feeding from to your rack.
+But be off the, you know, you'll have to feed off of their same UPS or the same board they're feeding from to your rack.

 So your rack technically has two feeds, but their back end UPS goes down, you lose then both your power supplies.

-That's a huge thing if they spent the money and got a tier rating, it normally then secures that what they're giving us is right, but we like to be double triple check that before we sign a contract that that is the case and we're paying for what we're getting and not going on, we're going to have a power outage, you're going to lose all your power feed to your current cage.
+That's a huge thing.
+If they spent their money and got a tier rating, it normally then secures that what they're giving us is right, but we like to be double, triple check that before we sign a contract that that is the case and we're paying for what we're getting and not unspecifically going on, we're going to have a power outage, you're going to lose all your power feed to your current cage.

 Sorry.
 Yeah, yeah, I don't think it's something that we can just simulate to right, we can just have this on a graph on a graph and says, that is gonna fail.